tyataessence/tyataessence.github.io/_posts/personal/2025-09-27-known-dimentions-of-life.md

 # 🌟 Insights on Life Dimensions with Growing Age

 Life unfolds across multiple dimensions — career, wealth, love, struggle, urgency, learning, and inner peace.
 Our priorities, challenges, and perspectives naturally shift with age, experience, and changing circumstances.
 Understanding these evolving dimensions helps us make more intentional choices, find balances and happiness.

+## <span style="color:#1E90FF">When we normally speak, 3 core aspects mostly contribute to a happy life.</span>

+- **Health/Well-Being** – Physical and mental health, including good nutrition, exercise, rest, and mindfulness, builds the energy and resilience needed to enjoy life.
+- **Purpose/Fulfillment** – Engaging in work, hobbies, or causes that feel meaningful gives a sense of direction, growth, and achievement.
+- **Relationships/Connection** – Having close, supportive connections with family, friends, or community provides love, belonging, and emotional security.

+Now, let's assume you have nothing and these 3 aspects are't present in your life.
+What if, you only have a week left in your life.
+Does these 3 aspects matter now?

+- **Health/Well-Being** - becomes less about longevity and more about comfort — managing pain, feeling present, and experiencing small joys in the moment.
+- **Purpose/Fulfillment** - shifts from long-term goals to immediate meaning — saying what you’ve always wanted to say, finishing something small but important, or simply being at peace with yourself.
+- **Relationships/Connection** - almost always rises to the top — people near the end of life overwhelmingly say what matters most is expressing love, reconciling, forgiving, and spending time with those they care about.

+## <span style="color:#FFA500">A sudden and unforeseen event can completly shift your priorites and core values of happy life.</span>

+This is one of life's deepest truth.
+Now, imagine you're young with a long life ahead of you.
+What, truly makes life happy then?

+- Is it your relationships, career, wealth, power, or health?
+- Is it your influence of others, like family or friends?
+- Or, from another perspective, are we even asking the right question?
+Should we first try to understand what life and happiness really mean?

+I will leave you to wonder on these questions and answers.
+You can explore these questions more deeply whenever you have the time.
+To continue, you are in charge of your own emotions and actions, and fully responsible for your own happiness.
+Focus on these 3 core pillars for lasting happiness.

+- **Alignment** – Your actions, values, and life choices match; living in harmony with what matters to you.
+- **Consistency** – Maintaining steady habits, routines, and behaviors that support well-being over time.
+- **Guided Ownership** – Having control over your life, choices, and actions; taking responsiblity for how you live and act.

+Next, Let's explore few more perspectives on life with growing age.
 ![Life dimensions]({{ '/assets/images/life_dimensions.jpg' | relative_url }})

 ---